genesiscommunitysuccess/docs/docs/02_creating-applications/02_creating-a-new-project/01_recommended-full-stack-project-setup/02_configure-deployment-plugin.md

 ```

 ## Introduction
-The Genesis deploy plugin provides several tasks that help to set up the Genesis environment so that you can deploy a project to it.
+The Genesis Deploy plugin provides several tasks that help to set up the Genesis environment so that you can deploy a project to it.
 It can be used on Linux machines (local and over SSH) or Windows machines with WSL support.

-## Configuration
+## Configurations

 ### Local Linux host
 This is the easiest set-up, and applies if your development workstation is on a Linux machine.